rackerlabs/design-system/_docs/principles/accessibility.md

 ## Resources

-These accessibility guidelines are not exhaustive, and they are not necessarily applicable to every situation.
+These accessibility guidelines are not exhaustive, and they might not be applicable to every situation.
 However, they do cover the major areas of concern when you incorporate accessibility into your design.
 Improving accessibility benefits all users by providing greater ease of use to everyone.

 Consult the following resources as necessary:

 - [WebAim’s color contrast checker](https://webaim.org/resources/contrastchecker/): Insert foreground and background colors to know if they pass accessibility guidelines.
-- [Toggle Grayscale](https://goo.gl/aFn2h4): Plug-in built by the Helix development team to quickly view prototypes published to the web in grayscale within the Chrome browser.
+- [Toggle Grayscale](https://goo.gl/aFn2h4): Plug-in built by the Helix development team so you can quickly view prototypes published to the web in grayscale within the Chrome browser.
-- [I want to see like the color blind](https://chrome.google.com/webstore/detail/i-want-to-see-like-the-co/jebeedfnielkcjlcokhiobodkjjpbjia?hl=en-GB): Plug-in built to apply filters specific to color deficiencies.
-Usable only for Chrome.
+- [I want to see like the color blind](https://chrome.google.com/webstore/detail/i-want-to-see-like-the-co/jebeedfnielkcjlcokhiobodkjjpbjia?hl=en-GB): Chrome plug-in built to apply filters specific to color deficiencies.
 - [How to convert a whole design to grayscale](http://www.sketchtips.info/articles/how-to-convert-a-whole-design-to-grayscale): Guide to quickly apply grayscale to designs from within Sketch.

 {% endcolumn %}